-Criteria JORC Code explanation Commentary Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • Both recent and historical results are included in this announcement.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • No other significant geological data has been reviewed at this stage.
-Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
-A total of 7 diamond drill holes have been drilled at Satulinmäki for approximately 1,340m.
-Follow-up drilling is expected and will be planned once all assay results are received, and interpretation of geophysics is complete.
+Criteria JORC Code explanation Commentary Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Both recent and historical results are included in this announcement.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported) including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+No other significant geological data has been reviewed at this stage.
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Additional diamond drilling is in progress.
+A total of 7 diamond drill holes for approximately 1,100m will be completed.
 Comprehensive data compilation is ongoing.
 The GTK have extensive open file data available.
-Field work is ongoing during 2016, with follow-up drilling expected in Q4 2016. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • Additional exploration reservation areas have been applied for which cover the interpreted extensions of the prospective domains.
+Field work is ongoing during 2016, with follow-up drilling expected in Q4 2016.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+Additional exploration reservation areas have been applied for which cover the interpreted extensions of the prospective domains.